Table of Contents

 - Food and eating habits in your culture

-- Cultures defining a person or the other way around
+- Cultures define a person or the other way around

 - Cultural identity and its importance